Wangduephodrang Tourism Guide

 Places not to miss in Wangdi

 The famed Gangtey monastery, also known as Gangtey Sanga Choeling Goemba, is located on a hill at approximately 2,800 meters above sea level.
 The location offers a stunning view of the Phobjikha valley, home to endangered black-necked cranes.
 The monastery was founded by Je Kuenga Gyeltshen in 1613.
 The current emanation of Terton Pema Lingpa, the Gangtey Trulku, is the Chief Abbot of the sanctuary.
+You can also hike from the monastery till your hotel

 Located on a ridge high above the Dangchu river, the Nyizergang Lhakhang was built by Terton Wugpa Lingpa in the 13th century.
 It was initially called Gedunchholing, and the main relic of the monastery is an object representing the Za (planetary deity) and a necklace with a bead of Za (rare knots of wood).